nakatamaho/gmpxx_mkII/benchmarks/02_Rgemv/README.md

 interpretation, OpenMP improves the timed Rgemv body by about 14x for native `mpf_t` and about 21-23x for the `kernel_01` wrapper variants.
 The `kernel_02` OpenMP variants show about 9-10x speedup but are not currently valid correctness data because they report `Result NG`.
+In serial mode, `kernel_02` is faster than `kernel_01`, so fixing the OpenMP `kernel_02` correctness issue is the important next step before drawing conclusions about that parallel variant.